Your selection "EU/EEA/Swiss | researcher | stay for longer than 3 months" resulted in the following information:

 This registration is required in addition to the registration with the registration office.

-In case of employment the employer has to register the researcher for national insurance with the relevant regional health insurance provider (Gebietskrankenkasse).
-If their salary exceeds a certain minimum amount (Geringfügigkeitsgrenze) [EUR 438.05/month, as of 2018], the employee will also be covered by health insurance (statutory insurance).
+In case of employment the employer has to register the researcher with the national health insurance provider ("Österreichische Gesundheitskasse").
+If their salary exceeds a certain minimum amount ("Geringfügigkeitsgrenze") [EUR 475.86/month, as of 2021], the employee will also be covered by health insurance (statutory insurance).

-In case of self-employed work ("contract for work and labour") the researcher has to register for social insurance him-/herself if their income exceeds the amount below which insurance is not compulsory.
+In case of self-employed work ("contract for work and labour") the researcher has to register for social insurance him or herself if their income exceeds the amount below which insurance is not compulsory.

 If these insurance options are not applicable, it is also possible to take out private health insurance for your stay in Austria.
 The insurance must provide comprehensive health insurance cover and be liable to pay for medical treatment in Austria.
 At www.feelsafe.at or www.care-concept.at, for example, you can find insurance products that you may use in this case.

-EU/EEA and Swiss nationals (except Croatian nationals, see below) are allowed to work in Austria in any kind of job.
+EU/EEA and Swiss nationals are allowed to work in Austria in any kind of job.
 They do not need any official permit such as a work permit.

-Family members* of EU/EEA citizens who themselves are not nationals of an EU/EEA country may apply for a residence permit called "Aufenthaltskarte", which is valid for five years.
+Family members* of EU/EEA/Swiss citizens who themselves are not nationals of an EU/EEA country or Switzerland may apply for a "residence card" ("Aufenthaltskarte"), which is valid for five years.
 This permit grants them free access to the Austrian labour market.

-After five years of continuous and lawful residence in Austria they may apply for a permanent residence card ("Daueraufenthaltskarte").
-Other family members (e.g. common-law spouses) may under certain circumstances be granted a settlement permit for relatives ("Niederlassungsbewilligung – Angehöriger").
+After five years of continuous and lawful residence in Austria they may apply for a long-term residence certificate ("Daueraufenthaltskarte").
+Other family members (e.g. common-law spouses) may under certain circumstances be granted a settlement permit - dependant ("Niederlassungsbewilligung – Angehöriger").

 * Spouses, partners in a civil union and unmarried minors.
 Spouses and partners in a civil union must be at least 21 years old at the time of application.